thenbrent/map-cap/readme.txt

 == Changelog ==

 = 2.1 =
+* Fix 'Invalid argument supplied for foreach() in map-cap.php on line 268' when deactivating a plugin or theme which registered the custom post type Map Cap was operating on

 = 2.0 =
 * Changing capabilities for custom posts with "post" capability type no longer allowed